wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

     </tr>
     <tr class="even">
     <td>User self registration callback URL regex</td>
-    <td>The regex pattern used to validate the callback URL you are adding as the recovery flow callback url.
+    <td>The regex pattern used to validate the callback URL you are adding as the recovery flow callback URL.

     <div class="admonition note">
     <p class="admonition-title">Note</p>